AFTERWAKE/IRCBots/theCount/README.md

-         botNick, users (prints list of users to console) botNick, restore (restores winners from save file || also restores automatically on run) botNick, say <msg> (sends message to channel as the bot) botNick quit <msg>{optional} (the bot leaves the channel, with an optional quit message)
+         botNick, users (prints list of users to console) botNick, restore (restores winners from save file || also restores automatically on run) botNick, say <msg> (sends message to channel as the bot) botNick, mute <user> (mutes a user by IP, they will be ignored for commands and will not be able to play the game) botNick, unmute <user> (undoes the actions of the `mute` command) botNick quit <msg>{optional} (the bot leaves the channel, with an optional quit message)

   USER COMMANDS